polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 In the above Hyperlambda the **[.data]** parts is a `Node`.
 This node has a name of _".data"_ and a null value.
 In addition it has a list of children nodes being **[item1]**, **[item2]** and **[item3]**.
-These children nodes have values though, which can be found to the right hand side of the `:` parts.
+These children nodes have values, that can be found to the right hand side of the `:` parts.
 To understand this, realise that the `Node` class again looks roughly like the following.

 ```csharp